-- a.
-Evolved from a statement of educational program requirements which reflects the school district's educational goals and objectives. - b.
-Master-planned to provide for maximum site enrollment. - c.
-Located on a site which meets California Department of Education standards as specified in Section 14010. - d.
-Designed for the environmental comfort and work efficiency of the occupants. - e.
-Designed to require a practical minimum of maintenance. - f.
-Designed to meet federal, state, and local statutory requirements for structure, fire, and public safety. - g.
-Designed and engineered with flexibility to accommodate future needs.
+- Evolved from a statement of educational program requirements which reflects the school district's educational goals and objectives. - Master-planned to provide for maximum site enrollment. b. - Located on a site which meets California Department of Education standards as specified in Section 14010. - Designed for the environmental comfort and work efficiency of the occupants. - Designed to require a practical minimum of maintenance. - Designed to meet federal, state, and local statutory requirements for structure, fire, and public safety. - Designed and engineered with flexibility to accommodate future needs.